influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 [InfluxDB templates](/influxdb/cloud/influxdb-templates/) let you export InfluxDB [resources](/influxdb/cloud/influxdb-templates/#template-resources) such as buckets, dashboards, labels, tasks, and more and import them into another InfluxDB instance.
-Export resources from your **InfluxDB OSS 2.x** instance and migrate them to your **InfluxDB Cloud** instance.
+Export resources from your **InfluxDB 2.x** instance and migrate them to your **InfluxDB Cloud** instance.

 {{% note %}}